Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Abstract

 \section{Abstract}

 Recent research suggests that studying the time-frequency response of ship wave signals has potential to shed light on a range of applications, such as inferring the dynamical and geometric properties of a moving vessel based on the surface elevation data detected at a single point in space.
 We continue this line of research here with a study of mathematical models for thin ships using standard Wigley hulls and Wigley transom-stern hulls as examples.
-Mathematical models of varying sophistication are considered.
-These include basic minimal models which use applied pressure distributions as proxies for the ship hull.
-The more complicated models are Michell's thin ship theory and the Hogner model, both of which explicitly take into account the shape of the hull.
+Mathematical models of varying sophistication are considered, including basic minimal models, Michell's thin ship theory and the Hogner model, the latter two of which explicitly take into account the shape of the hull.
 We outline a methodology for carefully choosing the form and parameter values in the minimal models such that they reproduce the key features of the more complicated models in the time-frequency domain.
 For example, we find that a two-pressure model is capable of producing wave elevation signals that have a similar time-frequency profile as that for Michell's thin ship theory applied to the Wigley hull, including the crucially important features caused by interference between waves created at the bow and stern of the ship.
 One of the key tools in our analysis is the spectrogram, which is a heat-map visualisation in the time-frequency domain.
 Our work here extends the existing knowledge on the topic of spectrograms of ship waves.
-The theoretical results in this study are supported by experimental data collected in a towing tank at the Australian Maritime College using model versions of the standard Wigley hulls and Wigley transom-stern hulls.
+The theoretical results in this paper are supported by experimental data collected in a towing tank at the Australian Maritime College using model versions of the standard Wigley hulls and Wigley transom-stern hulls.